isabella232/journey-orchestration-learn.en-1/help/create-a-journey.md

 The following video below explains how to:

 * Create a new journey and start with an event
-* Use [!UICONTROL orchestration controls] to control the flow and timing of a journey
+* Use [!UICONTROL Orchestration] controls to control the flow and timing of a journey
 * Use actions to engage at points in the journey.

 >[!VIDEO](https://video.tv.adobe.com/v/29696?quality=12)